naeemAbdul-Aziz/naeemAbdul-Aziz/README.md

 📚 Learning Journey

--Computer Science at University of Ghana
+-Computer Science at the University of Ghana

 -Side courses in advanced web development and AI applications